-- ALL marks must be transferred to the UH marks sheets issued by the Programme Administrator at the University. - All marks recorded on mark sheets should be /100.
-If a piece of coursework has been marked /50, this mark should be converted, e.g. 30/50 should be recorded as 60/100.
-Numeric grades must be presented in accordance with UPR AS 14 Section D 1.1. - Candidates use anonymity numbers, which are the sole means of identifying scripts and recording and entering marks. - As Marker you are responsible for the accuracy of the marks submitted so you should check accordingly. - The marks shall then be submitted by the required deadline for entry on to Quercus (See Programme Calendar). - The entry of marks to Quercus is a very big task and of top priority.
+- Before submitting your marks you should complete a series of checks to review and ensure your results are accurate.
+Please refer to the guidance on the Gradebook CANVAS site for support with this. - All marks must be transferred to the relevant SharePoint site that will have been sent to you by your Central Partnerships Unit (CPU) administrator.
+If you have not received this link please email your relevant CPU administrator and request access. - All marks recorded on the gradebook file should be saved to your specific modules folder within the SharePoint site that you have been given access to by your CPU administrator and confirm to them via email that you have completed this. - As Marker you are responsible for the accuracy of the marks submitted so you should check accordingly. - The marks shall then be submitted by the required deadline for entry on to Quercus (See Consortium Calendar). - The entry of marks to Quercus is a very big task and of top priority.
 The deadlines are arranged to give the necessary balance between marking time and the subsequent administrative time.
 Please observe these deadlines.